university-of-york/research-it-documentation/docs/source/getting_started/quickstart.rst

 ----------------

 .. code-block:: console
-    :caption: from a Linux / MacOS terminal
+    :caption: from a Linux or MacOS terminal or Windows PowerShell with OpenSSH installed

     $ ssh viking.york.ac.uk

 .. admonition:: Windows Users

-    It's a little bit more involved than the one line above but we have :ref:`nice breakdown here <connecting-via-windows>`.
+    The latest builds of Windows 10 and Windows 11 include a built-in ``ssh`` client, so you can run ``ssh`` commands directly from a ``CMD`` or ``PowerShell`` window.
+To run either of these search for ``CMD`` or ``PowerShell`` from the Windows search box and then type in the above command.
+If you're on a personal device and need to install the ``ssh`` client please follow the `Microsoft website <https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui#install-openssh-for-windows>`_.
+Alternatively you can install ``PuTTY`` which is only a little bit more involved than the one line above but we have :ref:`nice breakdown here <connecting-via-windows>` to help.

 Find the software you need